yalntue/polkadot_task/README.md

 # This is a simple Rust program that demonstrates string concatenation using the ownership concept.

-To run the program, follow these steps:

-1.Make sure you have Rust installed on your system.
-If not, you can install it from the official Rust website.

-2.Open a terminal or command prompt.

-3.Clone or download the repository to your local machine.

-4.Navigate to the project directory.

-5.Build the project by running the command cargo build.

-6.Run the program with the command cargo run.

 The program consists of two functions: